Out with the old, in with the new

 Our garbage cans have been in a sorry state for some time now, so we finally found time to get new ones.
 We spent weeks searching for just the right kind.
 Was it sturdy enough?
 Do the wheels roll straight?
 Is the cover tight?
 Can we justify spending more than $250 on three cans to hold stuff worthless enough to throw away?
 Who knew shopping for something to dump trash in would involve so many decisions?

-After finally heading home with the brand new cans, I looked at our old ragged eyesores Trash canand wondered: how do you get rid of old garbage cans?
+After finally heading home with the brand new cans, I looked at our old ragged eyesores and wondered: how do you get rid of old garbage cans?
 If you leave them out on the curb with a sign that reads “TRASH,” won’t the guys who come to collect it say, “Uh … you think?”
 And if it’s made of plastic, should you instead put it out with the recyclables?
 Should you cut it up first so they don’t leave it behind, thinking how can people stand having such sorry-looking cans?

 And so more weeks passed with the new cans unused, until I finally called the town to find out exactly what to do with the old ones.
 Which I could have done much earlier, if not for inertia, the incidental entertainment of coming up with different ways to do it (there was comedy in it somewhere, I could smell it), and just plain laziness.